 To get an idea of what it’s like in the summer, here is a photo from their facebook page, compared to today:

 The beach area was large.
 Near the bar is a volleyball area, swings, play structures.
-In the water is a a slide and I suspect a dive plank in the summer – but not 100% sure.
+In the water is a a slide in the summer.
 Anyway, it looks perfect for after school and warm days.
 It would be really amazing if they built a few pools to be like Staalbergven in Oisterwijk, one of our favorite places to go in the summer.

 There are some deer and rabbits which live in the park, but we didn’t see them today.
 Due to the special grasslands there a lot of special birds which reside in the reserve.
 We did see a lot of ducks, a bird of pray (falcon?) and a few egrets but I’ve seen photos of kingfishers – if we were only so lucky.
 I’ve never seen one in person in the wild.